CyVerse-learning-materials/SciApps_guide/step1.rst

 Without logging in, you cannot view data in CyVerse Data Store, submit analysis jobs, or save workflows.
 You can, however, preview applications and public workflows.

-   1. Access the SciApps website at https://www.SciApps.org/
+   1. Access the SciApps website at https://www.SciApps.org.

-   2. To preview the SciApps and their parameters, load any App by clicking on the App name in Apps panel (left panel)
+   2. To preview the SciApps and their parameters, load any App by clicking on the App name in Apps panel (left panel).

    3. To preview public workflows, click "Workflow" on the menu at the top of the page.
 Select 'Public workflows' (workflow templates) to preview.